jldueyusa/portfolio/README.md

 ![aboutMe](https://github.com/jldueyusa/portfolio/blob/master/assets/images/aboutme.png)

-2. The user can click on any one of the links to click into the app.
+2. The user can click on any one of the links to deploy the desired app.

 ![crystal Inst 2](https://github.com/jldueyusa/portfolio/blob/master/assets/images/projects.png)